Funkeymantic/FunkeySenpai/README.md

   ```
   Displays the current server's configuration for channels, categories, and roles.

-These configurations are stored in the local `config.json` file on the machine hosting the bot and are unique to each server the bot is part of.
+The `config.json` file is generated automatically when you configure your server and will be updated when you run any of these commands.

-## How to Update the Bot
+## Updating the Bot

 ### 1. Pull Latest Changes